 Diamondback dates right back to 1977 and so they know all about bikes.
-It is true, a few years ago Diamondback was only known for budget mountain bikes but ever since they launched their Podium model which started to gain popularity and good feedback, they have been unstoppable.
-Today, average Diamondback road bike is beautiful and in most cases, reliable too.
+It is true, a few years ago Diamondback was only known for budget mountain bikes but ever since they launched their Podium series which started to gain popularity and good feedback, they have been unstoppable.
+Today, the average Diamondback road bike is beautiful and in most cases, very reliable too.

 They offer quite a multitude of road bikes ranging from those for entry-level riders to high-end professionals.
 In all classes, they aim for the best possible quality while maintaining price balance.
 What you will notice is that Diamondback is focused mainly on online sales and the other thing you have probably seen is the tremendous trend of Diamondback bikes on streets.

 So, let’s have a look at what we need to know about these.

 Diamondback Road Bikes

 Let’s have a look at the main categories available on Diamondback.com.
 This is the current offering of Diamondback road bikes, which will likely change in the future.
 Our goal is to make a comprehensive guide for all of our readers and help them make a better choice when buying a road bike.
 If you still have any questions, feel free to contact us or write to us in the comments section.

 The Diamondback Century series is meant for entry-level riders who want to try out road biking.

 From entry-level to trainers – Endurance.
 Prices from $700 to $2,700